odan/slim4-skeleton/docs/architecture/domain.md

 ## Repositories

-A distinction is actually made between collection-oriented and persistence-oriented repositories.
+There are two types of repositories: collection-oriented and persistence-oriented repositories.
 In this case, we are talking about **persistence-oriented repositories**, since these are better suited for processing large amounts of data.

-A repository is the source of all the data your application needs.
-It serves as an interface between the domain layer (Domain services) and the data access layer (DAO).
-According to Martin Fowler, "A repository is another layer above the data mapping layer.
-It mediates between domain and data mapping layers (data mappers)".
+A repository is the source of all the data your application needs and mediates between the service and the database.
 A repository improves code maintainability, testing and readability by separating `business logic` from `data access logic` and provides centrally managed and consistent access rules for a data source.
 Each public repository method represents a query.
 The return values represent the result set of a query and can be primitive/object or list (array) of them.
-Database transactions must be handled on a higher level (domain service) and not within a repository.
+Database transactions must be handled on a higher level (service) and not within a repository.

 Quick summary:

 * Communication with the database.
-* Place for the data access logic (query logic).
+* Place for the data access (query) logic.
+* Uses data mapper to create domain objects
 * This is no place for the business logic!
-Use [services](#services) for the complex business and domain logic.
+Use [services](#services) for the business logic.

 ## Data Transfer Objects (DTO)